 If you’re involved in a Columbus car accident, you have one opportunity to recover compensation in a personal injury claim (or wrongful death claim if a family member passed away).
 The opportunity to negotiate a settlement in a lawsuit will likely come at an extremely stressful time as you recover from injuries, help a loved one recover, or grieve a devastating loss.

 During this difficult time, you should have a highly experienced Columbus car accident attorney at your side.

-Car accidents are stressful events for all of us, but for insurance companies, they are business transactions, with a simple goal of negotiating a settlement and paying out as little as possible in damages.
+Car accidents are stressful events for all of us, but for insurance companies, they are business transactions, with the simple goal of negotiating a settlement and paying out as little as possible in damages.
 Insurance is a big business, and insurance companies will do everything in their power to minimize claims.

-Insurance companies have multiple tactics in challenging insurance claims, both in validity and in value.
+Insurance companies have multiple tactics for challenging insurance claims, both in validity and value.
 Their seemingly compassionate claims adjusters who befriend accident victims are trained to convince victims they are on their side while getting them to downplay and minimize their injuries, and ultimately accept as small of a claim settlement as possible.

 Fortunately, a skilled and knowledgeable lawyer can level the playing field.
 At GBM Law, our Columbus car accident lawyers can advocate for your rights to recover compensation and the value of your case.

 How Our Columbus Car Accident Lawyers Can Help Investigate Accidents

 If we cannot find witnesses on the crash report, the attorneys at GBM Law will go the extra mile and order all 911 calls which often leads to witnesses not listed on crash reports.
 If that does not work, GBM Law has experienced private investigators who will track down important witnesses.